-Condition Requirement Interviews and Inspections Documentation Viewed / Assessment Status Compliance Status 7 The approved Strategy (as revised and approved by the Secretary from time to time), must be implemented for the life of the Project as soon as written endorsement by the Secretary is received Documentation viewed: Community Consultation Strategy Elf Farm Supplies, 17 May 2016, Revision 1, prepared by Straight Talk.
+Condition Requirement Interviews and Inspections Documentation Viewed / Assessment Status Compliance Status The approved Strategy (as revised and approved by the Secretary from time to time), must be implemented for the life of the Project as soon as written endorsement by the Secretary is received Secretary from time to time), must be implemented for the life of the Project as soon as written endorsement by Documentation viewed: Community Consultation Strategy Elf Farm Supplies, 17 May 2016, Revision 1, prepared by Straight Talk.
 Non-compliant Section 6.1 - Consultation Approach Tier One - community consultation about Elf Farm Supplies ongoing operations.
 This involves ongoing provision of information about Elf and its operation and a complaints mechanism.
 Community information via website and complaints line.
 Compliance achieved in relation to the complaints line as this was sighted on the Website.
 Compliance achieved in relation to the current management plans being available on the website.
 In terms of the website, information was available, such as the previous IEA report and Elf Action Plan for addressing matters raised in the IEA.
 Section 6.2.1 - Website Sections 6.2.2 and 6.2.4 - These have ceased as construction has been completed in the previous IEA reporting period.
 Section 6.2.3 Media release issued on completion of the construction works.
 This has not been completed.
 Reviewed Elf website and sighted online complaints form under Contact Us, as per Section 6.2.5 of the Community Consultation Strategy.

-Condition Req equirement Interviews and Inspections Documentation Viewed / Assessment Status Compliance Status 3 th (unl pub und (a) a and (b) (c) the have and app (d) a more (e) a Scholar (f) un associated aso within three months from the date of the approval of MOD the Proponent must make the following information inless commercially sensitive) freely available on a sublicly accessible website, as it is progressively required inder the approval: all current statutory approvals, including this approval and any modifications to it; plans and programs required under this approval; technical analysis/reports of monitoring results, which are been reported in accordance with the various plans and programs approved under the conditions of this approval; a complaints register, which is to be updated on a conthly basis; a copy of any review as required under Condition 3 of chedule 5 (over the last five years); updates on the progress of the construction works associated with MOD 1; MOD 2 and MOD 3 and any other material as required by the Secretary In relation to progressively maintaining the site Compliance - sighted current approvals on the website (link to Planning website); Non-compliance -Environmental Management Strategy was sighted main strategy compliance (Jan 17), however the appendices had not been updated and dated May 2012.
-Compliance - the Odour Management Plan, Water Management Plan and Operational Noise Management Plan were located on the website under Approved management plans. c) Compliance - odour and noise monitoring reports were available under Environmental Reports on the website; d) Compliance - Complaints Register located under Environmental Reporting and was last updated on 14 November 2016; e) Compliance - AEMRs for 2019 and 2020 have been uploaded to the website. f) Not applicable - no construction activities occurred during this reporting Non-compliant
+ondition Requirement spections Documentation Viewed / Assessment Status Compliance Status Within three months from the date of the approval of MOD 3 the Proponent must make the following information (unless commercially sensitive) freely available on a publicly accessible website, as it is progressively required under the approval: (a) all current statutory approvals, including this approval and any modifications to it; (b) plans and programs required under this approval; (c) technical analysis/reports of monitoring results, which have been reported in accordance with the various plans and programs approved under the conditions of this approval; (d) a complaints register, which is to be updated on a monthly basis; (e) a copy of any review as required under Condition 3 of Schedule 5 (over the last five years); (f) updates on the progress of the construction works associated with MOD 1; MOD 2 and MOD 3 and (g) any other material as required by the Secretary In relation to progressively maintaining the site a) Compliance - sighted current approvals on the website (link to Planning website); b) Non-compliance -Environmental Management Strategy was sighted main strategy compliance (Jan 17), however the appendices had not been updated and dated May 2012.
+Compliance - the Odour Management Plan, Water Management Plan and Operational Noise Management Plan were located on the website under Approved management plans. c) Compliance - odour and noise monitoring reports were available under Environmental Reports on the website; d) Compliance - Complaints Register located under Environmental Reporting and was last updated on 14 November 2016; e) Compliance - AEMRs for 2019 and 2020 have been uploaded to the website. f) Not applicable - no construction Non-compliant